-1) Replace the Top and Transition covers and then close the Bulkhead Access Covers.
+1. Replace the Top and Transition covers and then close the Bulkhead Access Covers.
 Reengage Capstan Drive (Manual Operation Section, p.
-24) and stow manual drive crank.
+29 and stow manual drive crank.
 Replace the top and transition covers and close the bulkhead access covers.
 Inspect the system to make sure all shipped components are assembled and/or accounted for.
-Turn on Main Electrical Disconnect Switch and open and close gate several times to assure smooth operation (Operation section, p.
-23).
+Turn on Main Electrical Disconnect Switch and open and close gate several times to ensure smooth operation.

+Figure 23

-Figure 24 Adjust Anchor Plate Fit (Transition Skirt Removed for Clarity)
+Adjust Anchor Plate Fit

+(Transition Skirt Removed for Clarity)